2011-nov02-net/AntonioDanielGAlex-Project2/README.md

 	Chapter - A single entity that contains a title and content

 ### To - Do
-* We want users to be able to comment on Epics to start a discussio.
+* We want users to be able to comment on Epics to start a discussion.
-* Give more control to epics to the publishers, allowing for deletion.
+* Give more control of epics to the publishers, allowing for deletion.
 * Publishers should have the ability to make Epics Private or Public.

 ## Getting Started